boazbk/tcs/lec_10_efficient_alg.md

 Intuitively, local minima of functions are much easier to find than global ones: after all, any "local search" algorithm that keeps finding a nearby point on which the value is lower, will eventually arrive at a local minima.^[One example of such a local search algorithm is [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) which takes a small step in the direction that would reduce the value by the most amount based on the current derivative.
 There are also algorithms that take advantage of the _second derivative_ (hence are known as _second order methods_)  to potentially converge faster.]
 Indeed, under certain technical conditions, we can often efficiently find the minimum of convex functions, and this underlies the reason problems such as minimum cut and shortest path are easy to solve.
 On the other hand, _maximizing_  a convex function (or equivalently, minimizing a _concave_ function) can often be a hard computational task.
+A _linear_ function is both convex and concave, which is the reason both the maximization and minimization problems for linear functions can be done efficiently.

 The minimum cut problem is not a priori a convex minimization task, because the set of potential cuts is   _discrete_.
-However, it turns out that we can embed it in a continuous and convex set via the maximum flow problem.
+However, it turns out that we can embed it in a continuous and convex set via the (linear) maximum flow problem.
 The "max flow min cut" theorem ensuring that this embedding is "tight" in the sense that the minimum "fractional cut" that we obtain through the maximum-flow linear program will be the same as the true minimum cut.
 Unfortunately, we don't know of such a tight embedding in the setting of the _maximum_ cut problem.